Quantile Least Squares: A Flexible Approach for Robust Estimation and Validation of Location-Scale Families: Introduction

 The literature on BLUE methods for location-scale families, which are constructed out of a few order statistics, goes back to \citet[][]{m46}.
 Since then, numerous papers on parameter estimation, hypothesis testing, optimal spacings, simulations, and applications have been published.
 A very short list of contributions to this area includes: a first comprehensive review of estimation problems by \citet[][]{sg62} (and many specialized papers by at least one of these authors); estimation of parameters of the Cauchy distribution by \citet[][]{c70} (and multiple related papers by the same author and his co-authors) and \citet[][]{c74}; a relatively recent review of this literature by \citet[][]{au98} (and numerous technical papers by at least one of these authors).
 A common theme in many of the papers in this field is to show that for various distributions, highly-efficient estimators can be constructed using less than ten order statistics.
 Also, when the number of order statistics is fixed, then the optimal spacings, according to the asymptotic relative efficiency criterion, can be determined.
 Computational ease and robustness of such estimators are often mentioned, but to the best of our knowledge no formal studies of robustness that specify breakdown points and influence functions have been pursued.
 Interestingly, those optimal (most efficient) estimators usually include order statistics that are very close to the extreme levels of 0 or 1, making the estimators practically nonrobust.

+Further, given that location-scale estimation is a special case of linear regression, the estimators that are designed for robust linear regression with non-normal or contaminated errors could be employed.
+In this line of research, the estimators based on a selected type of divergence (e.g., $\gamma$-divergence or density power divergence) play a prominent role and exhibit strong robustness-efficiency properties.
+See, for example, \citet[][]{fe08}, \citet[][]{kf17}, and \citet[][]{kf23}.
+However, as \citet[][]{racp20} demonstrate the power divergence estimators can be recast as $S$-estimators (with Tukey's biweight), which exhibit similar robustness-efficiency trade-offs.
+Furthermore, a different yet quite promising approach in this context is that based on the criterion of {\em quantile least squares\/} (QLS), which was shown to be effective for robust parameter estimation of the $g$-and-$h$ distributional family \citep[][]{xic14}.

+In this paper, we use the QLS criterion and propose an original estimation method for location-scale families, which relies on a linear regression between empirical and theoretical quantiles.
+The novel contribution of the proposed methodology lies in the exploitation of the asymptotic structure of the covariance-variance matrix to construct more accurate estimators.
+These estimators offer attractive robustness-efficiency trade-offs and exhibit other appealing properties, such as their direct applicability to any location-scale family (including highly-skewed distributions) and low computational costs.

-\citet[][]{xic14}, focusing on the $g$-and-$h$ distributional family, did study the breakdown points and influence functions of robust estimators that they derived using the criterion of {\em quantile least squares\/} (QLS).
-In this paper, we will link the QLS criterion with BLUE methods for location-scale families and thus introduce two types of estimators: ordinary QLS and generalized QLS (Sections 2 and 3).
-Besides studying small-sample properties of the new estimators under clean and contaminated data scenarios (Section 4), we will evaluate computational costs of these estimators and those of MLE for sample sizes $n = 10^6, 10^7, 10^8, 10^9$.
-In addition, two goodness-of-fit tests will be constructed (Section 3.5) and their performance will be studied using simulations (Section 4.4) and real data (Section 5).
+The rest of the paper is organized as follows.
+We first link the QLS criterion with BLUE methods for location-scale families and thus introduce two types of estimators: ordinary QLS (oQLS) and generalized QLS (gQLS).
+The results in Sections 2 and 3 show that the gQLS estimator outperforms the oQLS in terms of the robustness-efficiency trade-offs, and hence should be preferred.
+However, the oQLS estimator, being a special case of the gQLS, can be useful for finding initial values of the parameters in situations when the gQLS has to be computed recursively.
+Further, besides studying small-sample properties of the gQLS estimators under clean and contaminated data scenarios (Section 4), we also evaluate computational costs of gQLS, MLE, and two robust $M$-estimators for sample sizes $n = 10^6, 10^7, 10^8, 10^9$.
+In addition, two goodness-of-fit tests are constructed (Section 3.5) and their performance is studied using simulations (Section 4.4) and real data (Section 5).
+Finally, a summary of the paper and concluding remarks are provided in Section 6.